StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 ## Create a custom monitor

-The steps below will create a CPU metric monitor using an example [monitor function](../custom-functions/monitor-functions.md).
+The following example creates a CPU metric monitor using the example monitor function created on the [monitor functions](../custom-functions/monitor-functions.md) page.

 To create a custom monitor in StackState: